illinois-cs418/illinois-cs418.github.io/_assignments/mp6.md

         }
 ~~~

-You can use a GLSL `uniform bool`  or `uniform int` in the fragment shader to communicate whether or not the shader should use gooch shading.
+You can use a GLSL `uniform bool`  or `uniform int` in the vertex shader to communicate whether or not the shader should use Gooch shading.

 ## Gooch Shading